v0l0v/terreta/TEXAS_REN_FEST.md

   - Interactive map with geocache markers
   - Click markers to view cache details
   - Mobile-responsive layout with map/list tabs
-- Geocaches automatically filtered to 2km radius
+- Shows all geocaches (no radius restriction)
+- Map centered on festival location at startup
 - Festival-specific banner with location info
 - Full integration with existing geocache system